VentGrey/Camel/README.md

 Small theme for AwesomeWM.
-Camel is being developed as a starting point for Gnu/Linux :penguin: users who are transitioning from a complete Desktop Environment to a complete Window Manager, this theme does not aim to be "simple" or "minimalistic", it aims to be complete, **heavily opinionated** and user* friendly while keeping modularity at first.
+Camel is being developed as a starting point for Gnu/Linux :penguin: users who are transitioning from a complete Desktop Environment to a complete Window Manager, this theme does not aim to be "simple" or "minimalistic", it aims to be complete, **heavily opinionated** and user* friendly.

-- *where user means "Me"
+- *where "user" means "Me"

 > For credits and copyright notices see the bottom of this file.